r1tsuu/payload-enchants/README.md

 `globals` - Globals with enabled translator

-`translateService` - If you would like use for example DeepL instead of Google, you can write you own implementation for service
+`translateService` - If you would like to use for example DeepL instead of Google, you can write you own implementation for service
 ```ts
 type TranslateService = (text: string, target: string, source: string) => Promise<string>;
 ```